-Anthos GKE on AWS (GKE on AWS) is hybrid cloud software that extends Google Kubernetes Engine (GKE) to Amazon Web Services (AWS).
+GKE on AWS is hybrid cloud software that extends Google Kubernetes Engine (GKE) to Amazon Web Services (AWS).
 With GKE on AWS, you can create, manage, and upgrade GKE clusters in your AWS environment.

-There are two components to Anthos GKE on AWS.
+There are two components to GKE on AWS.

-- Anthos management cluster, an environment that can install and update your user clusters.
+- Anthos management service, an environment that can install and update your user clusters.

 - User clusters, GKE clusters where you run your workloads.

-This topic describes the purpose and shape of your Anthos management cluster and user clusters.
+This topic describes the purpose and shape of your Anthos management service and user clusters.

-The Anthos management cluster provides and manages components of your GKE on AWS installation.
-For example, you create Anthos GKE clusters using the management cluster.
-The management cluster provisions resources with the AWS API.
+The Anthos management service provides and manages components of your GKE on AWS installation.
+For example, you create Anthos GKE clusters using the management service.
+The management service provisions resources with the AWS API.

-You need a management cluster in every AWS VPC where you run GKE on AWS.
-The management cluster is installed in one AWS Availability Zone.
-You only need one management cluster; a management cluster can manage multiple user clusters.
+You need a management service in every AWS Virtual Private Cloud (VPC) where you run GKE on AWS.
+The management service is installed in one AWS Availability Zone.
+You only need one management service per VPC; a management service can manage multiple user clusters.

-The primary component of the management cluster is the Cluster Operator.
-The Cluster Operator is a Kubernetes Operator creates and manages your AWSClusters and AWSNodePools.
+The primary component of the management service is the Cluster Operator.
+The Cluster Operator is a Kubernetes Operator that creates and manages your AWSClusters and AWSNodePools.
 The Cluster Operator stores configuration in an etcd database with storage persisted on an AWS EBS volume.

 The anthos-gke tool